parth-1023/cs-573-final/README.md

 ## Open Questions
 I am not sure whether I will be able to interact with the world map as I want to.
 I want to have the outline of the countries where the world cup happened after I hover over them and zoom into them after I click on them.
-I will try to implemet this but if not then I might implememt a "ppor man's version of this idea".
+I will try to implemet this but if not then I might implememt a "poor man's version of this idea".

 ## Milestones